wdawson/okta.github.io/_source/_posts/2018-02-06-build-user-registration-with-node-react-and-okta.md

 Then click the **Done** button at the bottom.

-Once the application has been created, select it from the applications listing, and click on the general tab to view the general settings for your application.
+Once the application has been created, select it from the applications listing, and click on the **General** tab to view the general settings for your application.

 {% img blog/build-user-registration-with-node-react-and-okta/general-settings-tab.png alt:"general settings tab" %}{: .center-image }